Hypergraph dualization with FPT-delay parameterized by the degeneracy and dimension: Discussion and limitations

-The same strengthening can be formulated for Question~\ref{qu:conte} as well.
-However, it is valuable to note that the techniques presented here seem to fail in the context of hypergraphs, as an \FPT-delay algorithm listing children parameterized by the degeneracy (only) yields an \FPT-delay algorithm for \textsc{Multicolored Independent Set} parameterized by the number of colors, a notorious $W[1]$-hard problem~\cite{cygan2015parameterized}.
-Recall that, in \textsc{Multicolored Independent Set}, the vertices of a graph $G$ are colored with colors $1,\dots, k$, and we have to find an independent set, \emph{i.e.}, a set of pairwise non-adjacent vertices, containing exactly one vertex from each color.
-We construct an instance of children generation as follows.
-From $G$, for each color $1\leq \ell\leq k$, we create a hyperedge $E_\ell$ consisting of the vertices of color $\ell$ together with some extra vertex $v$ that each of $E_1,\dots,E_k$ will contain.
-For each edge $xy\in E(G)$, we add a vertex $u_{xy}$ and two hyperedges $A_{xy}:=\{x,u_{xy}\}$ and $B_{xy}:=\{y,u_{xy}\}$.
-This completes the description of the hypergraph we denote by $\H$.
-It has weak degeneracy $k\geq 2$ as witnessed by the elimination ordering obtained by first removing $v$, then removing the $u_{xy}$'s, and then removing all of the remaining vertices in an arbitrary order.
-By setting $n$ to be the number of vertices of $\H$, $i:=n-1$, and $v_{i+1}:=v$, we get that, for all $1\leq \ell\leq k$ and $xy\in E(G)$, $E_\ell$ belongs to $\inc_{i+1}(v_{i+1})$ and $A_{xy},B_{xy}\subseteq V_i$.
-Let $T^*:=\{u_{xy}: xy\in E(G)\}$.
-Clearly, by construction, $T^*\in Tr(\H_i)$ and $A_{xy},B_{xy}$ are the only private edges of each $u_{xy}\in T^*$.
-Let us now consider the generation of the children of $T^*$.
-For $X\subseteq V_{i+1}\setminus T^*$ to be such that $T^*\cup X\in Tr(\H_{i+1})$, it must be that $X$ hits all of $E_1,\dots,E_k$.
-Furthermore, each such hyperedge must be hit once, as every vertex it contains has the same trace on $\inc_{i+1}(v_{i+1})$.
-Furthermore, $X$ should not contain the two endpoints of any $xy\in E(G)$, as otherwise the corresponding vertex $u_{xy}\in T^*$ would lose its private neighbors.
-Hence, among all possible such candidate sets $X$, one consists of the singleton $\{v_{i+1}\}$, and the others are multicolored independent sets of~$G$, completing the reduction.
+However, it is valuable to note that the techniques presented here seem to fail in the context of hypergraphs, as an \FPT-delay algorithm listing children parameterized by the weak degeneracy (for any elimination ordering witnessing the weak degeneracy) yields an \FPT-delay algorithm for \textsc{Multicolored Independent Set} parameterized by the number of colors, a notorious $W[1]$-hard problem~\cite{cygan2015parameterized}.
+Recall that, in \textsc{Multicolored Independent Set}, the vertices of a graph $G$ are colored with colors $1,\dots, k$, and we have to find an independent set containing exactly one vertex from each color.
+Formally, we prove the following.

+\begin{theorem} Let $G$ be an instance of \textsc{Multicolored Independent Set} with colors $1,\dots, k$ with $k,|E(G)| \geq 2$.
+Then, there exists an $n$-vertex hypergraph $\H$ of weak degeneracy $k+1$ such that, for any elimination ordering $v_1,\dots,v_n$ witnessing the weak degeneracy, there exists a minimal transversal $T^*\in Tr(\H_{n-1})$ whose children are all multicolored independent sets of $G$ except for one. \end{theorem}